 Description Referenced Figures Variations Fire Resistance Level (FRL) Single void box riser Figure 35 to Figure 38 Constructed from a continuous single or dual-stacked horizontally oriented Speedpanel wall in the longitudinal direction (long ends) with horizontally or vertically oriented transverse wall sections at the edges.
 Maximum spans of 3 m or 6 m if extended with back-to-back C/J-tracks.
 The slab-to-slab height is maximum 3.3 m with 1.15 mm BMT side C/J-tracks and 4 m with 1.95 mm BMT C/J-tracks.
-The box risers may include air grilles that are to be installed within an aperture built into a horizontal Speedpanel wall where the aperture must be compliant to EWFA 21622 Dual void box riser Figure 39 to Figure 49 The void is divided centrally into two by a transverse section of Speedpanel wall at mid-span.
-Constructed from either a continuous single or dual-stacked horizontally oriented Speedpanel wall in the longitudinal direction (long ends) with horizontally oriented wall section at mid-span and either horizontally oriented or vertical transverse wall sections at each end. or vertically oriented transverse wall sections at mid-span and the edges.
-Maximum horizontal spans are 4.5 m or 6 m if extended to dual-stack system.
+Dual void box riser Figure 39 to Figure 49 The void is divided centrally into two by a transverse section of Speedpanel wall at mid-span.
+Constructed from either a continuous single or dual-stacked horizontally oriented Speedpanel wall in the longitudinal direction (long ends) with horizontally oriented wall section at mid-span and either horizontally oriented or vertical transverse wall sections at each end.
+Maximum spans of 4.5 m or 6 m if extended to dual-stack system.
 The slab-to-slab height is maximum 3.3 m with 1.15 mm BMT side C/J-tracks and 4 m with 1.95 mm BMT C/J-tracks.
-The box risers may include air grilles that are to be installed within an aperture built into a horizontal Speedpanel wall where the aperture must be compliant to EWFA 21622 Riser fixed to side of stairwell Figure 50 to Figure 54 Same as single or dual void riser.
-However, it is to be constructed to the side of the stairwell and not central to it.
-Triangular riser Figure 55 and Figure 56 Angled connections in a triangular riser construction, proposed as an alternative to the boxed rise The slab-to-slab height is maximum 3.3 m with 1.15 mm BMT side C/J-tracks and 4 m with 1.95 mm BMT C/J-tracks. -/120/120 Head track details Figure 22 to Figure 25, Figure 47 to Figure 48 and Figure 63 to Figure 64 Steel flashing on the unexposed side replaced with equivalent unequal steel angle of 6 mm plate thickness.
-Where an additional Speedpanel wall segment connects perpendicular to an existing spine wall separating scissor stairs, the head of the additional Speedpanel wall can be angled to suit the angle of the stair stringer.
-Fixings and supports Figure 15 to Figure 19, Figure 21, Figure 36 to Figure 38, Figure 41 to Figure 46, Figure 54 to Figure 56 Where the C/J-tracks are exposed with fixings in the void side, they shall be covered over with steel flashings incorporating fire sealants to avoid direct heat exposure and to maintain insulation performance.
-Horizontal butt join Figure 57 and Figure 58 Installed around consecutive landing slabs not aligned vertically that prevent the same length of panels being used throughout the floor height.
+Riser fixed to side of stairwell Figure 50 to Figure 54 Same as single or dual void riser.
+However, it is to be constructed to the side of the stairwell and not central to it. - Triangular riser Figure 55 and Figure 56 Angled connections in a triangular riser construction, proposed as an alternative to the boxed riser.
+The slab-to-slab height is maximum 3.3 m with 1.15 mm BMT side C/J-tracks and 4 m with 1.95 mm BMT C/J-tracks.
+Head track details Figure 22 to Figure 25 and Figure 47 to Figure 48 Steel flashing on the unexposed side replaced with equivalent unequal steel angle of 6 mm plate thickness for box risers. -/120/120 Fixings and supports Figure 15 to Figure 19, Figure 21, Figure 36 to Figure 38, Figure 41 to Figure 46, Figure 54 to Figure 56 Where the C/J-tracks are exposed with fixings in the void side, they shall be covered over with steel flashings incorporating fire sealants to avoid direct heat exposure and to maintain insulation performance. - Horizontal butt join Figure 57 and Figure 58 Installed around consecutive landing slabs not aligned vertically that prevent the same length of panels being used throughout the floor height.
+The last panel at the slab edge is cut at both ends and butt join the panels at their vertical cuts with 0.4 mm BMT Speedpanel profile cover skin, caulked and installed as per EWFA 21622.31. - Optional lining with 6 mm fibre cement sheets Figure 16, Figure 18 and Figure 20 to Figure 34 The fibre cement sheets will act as a fire resistant barrier on the unexposed side and can substitute for the steel flashing over the panel joints on the unexposed side.